How it works

 One equation, recomputed every twelve seconds.

 Every response you give updates a single probabilistic estimate of your ability — your theta, θ — across eight independent skill axes.
-The engine then asks: which item, of the 21,608 calibrated, carries the most information about θ at this exact moment?
+The engine then asks: which item in the pool carries the most information about θ at this exact moment?

 P(uij = 1 ∣ θj) = ci + (1 − ci) · 11 + eaijbi)θj · candidate ability·ai · item discrimination·bi · item difficulty·ci · pseudo-guessing